-The aim of the CLIx intervention in high schools – to offer scalable and sustainable quality in teaching and learning – necessarily involves a significant implementation component to establish the project’s relevance and viability and to demonstrate its ability to contribute to teaching-learning processes within the formal education system, and at scale.
-This implementation on the ground is being achieved through the collaborative efforts of TATA Trusts, Tata Institute of Social Sciences (TISS), Massachusetts Institute of Technology (MIT), with the state-specific teams and local implementation partners.
+The aim of the CLIx intervention in high schools is– to offer scalable and sustainable quality in teaching and learning – necessarily involves a significant implementation component to establish the project’s relevance and viability and to demonstrate its ability to contribute to teaching-learning processes within the formal education system and at scale.
+This implementation on the ground is being achieved through the collaborative efforts of TATA Trusts, Tata Institute of Social Sciences (TISS), Massachusetts Institute of Technology (MIT), with the state-specific teams and local implementation partners

 The intervention areas